 Myth #9: Tax preparation is only seasonal

 It’s true, there is a “tax season” but that season is for individual taxes.
 If you learn to prepare business taxes, you will be preparing taxes for business owners on a quarterly basis.
-You can also offer “Offer in Compromise” services to people who may need to settle payments owed to the IRS, or offer auditing or IRS communication services for taxpayers who receive letters from the IRS and are not sure what to do.
-Another option to keep you busy year-round is to offer complimentary services like bookkeeping or payroll for business clients.
+You can also look into becoming an Enrolled Agent (the top designation in the tax industry) and assist taxpayers with “Offer in Compromise” services.
+This is for people who may need to settle payments owed to the IRS.
+You can also offer auditing or IRS communication services for taxpayers who receive letters from the IRS and are not sure what to do.
+Another option to keep you busy year-round is to offer complementary services like bookkeeping or payroll for business clients.

-Now that we’ve cleared the air, there should be nothing stopping you from starting a career as a tax professional but if there is, feel free to leave questions below.
+Now that we’ve cleared the air, there should be nothing stopping you from starting a career as a tax professional but if there is, feel free to message us.